upyesp/upyesp.org/content/posts/makrdown-diagrams-plantuml/index.md

 ## Themes

-The look and style of digrams is flexible, you have control over how diagrams are rendered.
-Each element in a diagram can have its own colour, specified in the PlantUML text.
-Also, an overall theme can be applied to a diagram, selecting a [prebuilt theme](https://github.com/plantuml/plantuml/tree/master/themes) or making your own.
+The look and style of diagrams is flexible.
+You have control over how diagrams are rendered.
+Each element in a diagram can have its own colour, specified in the PlantUML script.
+Also, an overall theme can be applied to a diagram.

+Selecting a [prebuilt theme](https://github.com/plantuml/plantuml/tree/master/themes) or making your own.

-There is also a [gallery](https://bschwarz.github.io/puml-themes/gallery.html) of prebuilt themes.
+There is a [gallery](https://bschwarz.github.io/puml-themes/gallery.html) of prebuilt themes.

 ## Example: Class Diagram